-Depending upon the nature of the case, a student guilty of academic dishonesty may receive a penalty ranging from a grade of "F" for the work in question to expulsion from the College.
+Depending upon the nature of the case, a student guilty of academic dishonesty may receive a penalty ranging from a grade of "WF" or "F" for the work in question to expulsion from the College.
 The official actions of the College may be solely academic in nature or both academic and disciplinary.
-In addition, a student who has been found guilty of academic dishonesty may be denied academic honors at graduation.

-In all cases wherein an instructor accuses a student of academic dishonesty, the instructor will confer with the student in the presence of a witness and will inform the student of the charge of academic dishonesty, as well as the penalty the instructor is recommending to the Department Chair.
+In all cases wherein an instructor accuses a student of academic dishonesty, the instructor will confer in private with the student and will inform the student of the charge of academic dishonesty as well as the penalty.
 The instructor will make a written record of the conference, will confirm in writing the accusation and penalty recommended, and will immediately refer the matter to the Department Chair.

 The Department Chair will confer with the instructor, review the charge, meet with the accused student, and inform the student of the penalty to be imposed.
 The penalty may be more or less severe than that recommended by the instructor.
-The student will be advised that he/she may accept the penalty or may request a hearing.
+The student will be advised that he or she may accept the penalty or may request a hearing.
 If the student accepts the decision of the Chair, that decision will be binding.
 In the event that the student denies the allegation or objects to the severity of the penalty, the student may request a hearing before the Committee on Academic Standing.